The Definitive Guide to ASTM D882 - Tensile Testing of Thin Plastic Film

 Line contact gripping also is a possibility for film specimens that are too thin for rubber faces.
 Line contact faces include one smooth jaw face and an opposite face that is rounded, helping distribute the clamping force along one single line perpendicular to the crosshead’s movement.
 The most critical aspect of gripping is to avoid slippage when testing, as well as maintain an even stress distribution throughout each specimen while testing.

 With explosive growth projected for the electric vehicle industry, battery manufacturers should consider scaling their testing capacities as soon as possible to meet the projected increase in demand.
 As testing volume increases, throughput and efficiency become more important.
-Instron's offers many automation options to increase the productivity of your test lab.
-Our fully automated systems include both automated and semi-automated options and are ideal for testing high volumes of thin film specimens.
-These systems are designed to free up operators, maximize throughput, and maintain optimal results.
+Instron offers many different solutions for increasing the productivity of your test lab, including both automated and semi-automated systems that are ideal for testing high volumes of thin film specimens.

 Instron's Bluehill® Universal testing software makes it easy to report calculations in compliance with the standard.
 The software also comes with a pre-configured test method for ASTM D882 testing, complete with specific test parameters and calculations to help ensure compliance.